ammonsalter-del/thedisruptor-sim/FAQ.md

 ### Can I use this in my course?
 Yes!
 The game is licensed under CC BY-NC-SA 4.0, which means you can freely use it for non-commercial educational purposes.
 Please provide appropriate attribution (see the Citation section in the README).

+### Do I need to contact the developer?
+No!
+The game is designed to be used by educators without any direct support from the developer.
+The game has a tutorial, guides, and a range of other mechanisms to help new players.
+Many players will learn by playing.

+### I have never used a simulation in class and do not play games myself.
+Is this simulation for me?
+An educator using the tool does not have expert in the simulation iself, a gamer, or have any technical knowledge or experience with simulations.
+Implementation is as simple as sharing a website URL.
+The game will do the heavy lifting all by itself.
+Students with a gaming background will find the simulation similar to those that they have already played.
+It is often a good strategy to pair gamers with non-gamers in class to help with onboarding.
+The simulation and case can used in or outside class.
+Try to be creative in using the tools.
+There are some suggestions for use in the teaching pack, but I am sure you can think of others.

 ### How should I integrate this into my syllabus?
 See the Teaching Note for detailed lesson plans.
 The game works well as:
 - An experiential introduction to innovation management concepts